hitoshi-watase/sercrod/docs/reference/directives/post.md

 #### Summary

-`*post` sends the current Nablla host data as JSON via HTTP POST to a given URL and writes the JSON response back into host data.
+`*post` sends the current Sercrod host data as JSON via HTTP POST to a given URL and writes the JSON response back into host data.
-It is typically attached to a button or similar control inside a Nablla host.
+It is typically attached to a button or similar control inside a Sercrod host.
 `*post` and `n-post` are aliases.

 Key points: